 The spray adhesive gets very tacky and I used the tip of a pen rather than my finger to press the leaves down onto the pumpkin.
 Another tip I recommend is letting the pumpkin sit on top of a jar or cup to dry.
 If you let it sit on newspaper to dry, the newspaper will stick to the adhesive and leave paper marks on the pumpkin that you won’t want.

-I added some extra fine glitter all over the pumpkin and outlined a few of the leaves with the orange glitter glue I used in the orange dot pumpkin.
+I added some extra fine glitter all over the pumpkin and outlined a few of the leaves with the orange glitter glue that I used in the orange dot pumpkin.
 As one final step, I covered the entire pumpkin with Rust-Oleum Clear Lacquer (or you can just use a clear coat enamel spray).

 Because the spray adhesive remains a bit tacky, this pumpkin needed one final clear coat to “seal it off” and hold on any loose glitter.